bao1981105/bao1981105.github.io/_posts/2020-03-04-finalpost.markdown

 model = Model(inputs = x_model.input, outputs = [grapheme_root, vowel_diacritic, consonant_diacritic])
 ```

-The model architecture was borrowed from this [kernel](https://www.kaggle.com/nxrprime/keras-efficientnet-b3-with-image-preprocessing).
+The model architecture was borrowed from the Kaggle kernel [Keras EfficientNet B3 with image preprocessing](https://www.kaggle.com/nxrprime/keras-efficientnet-b3-with-image-preprocessing).

 ***
 ### Ensemble

-We ensemble three models from above and one model from this [kernel](https://www.kaggle.com/h030162/version1-0-9696) using average logits value from four softmax output and choose the label based on averaged value.
-Ensembling code was also from this [kernel](https://www.kaggle.com/nxrprime/keras-efficientnet-b3-with-image-preprocessing).
-This increased our highest score to 0.97.
+We ensemble three models from above and one model loaded from [Hanjin's kernel](https://www.kaggle.com/h030162/version1-0-9696) using average logits value from four softmax output and choose the label based on averaged value.
+The simple averaging method ensembling code was also largely borrowed from [Keras EfficientNet B3 with image preprocessing](https://www.kaggle.com/nxrprime/keras-efficientnet-b3-with-image-preprocessing).
+This increased our highest public score to 0.97.

 ```python
 preds1 = model1.predict_generator(data_generator_test)